Bronfenbrenner on Development

 In order for development to occur, as I understood it, Bronfenbrenner needs an individual to engage in a proximal process as an activity, it must be bidirectional with another thing, and the activity must be regular and become increasingly more complex.

-I loved the fact that Bronfenbrenner put so much emphasis on attempting to operationalize his theory and defining actual empirical measurements that could be made to understand the relationship between the individual, their development, the proximal process, and the environments, importantly multiple interdependent environments and how they interact over time.
+I enjoyed that Bronfenbrenner put so much emphasis on attempting to operationalize his theory and defining actual empirical measurements that could be made to understand the relationship between the individual, their development, the proximal process, and the environments, importantly multiple interdependent environments and how they interact over time.
 He also gave us a series of real world examples of studies that came close to achieving good measurements.
 He also stressed how important it was to use measurements to update one’s theory, not simply validate it.
-He not only shows humility but an openness to grow and change, I find this absolutely wonderful, he is not wedded to his ideas and encourages their development.
+He not only shows humility but an openness to grow and change, I find this wonderful, he is not wedded to his ideas and encourages their development.